jc-costa/Stick_Percolation_Model/README.md

 2. **Compute Impedance**: Develop algorithms to compute the impedance of the conducting pathways within the thin-film resistor network.
 This step is crucial for understanding the electrical behavior of the resistor.

-## Flowchart of the stick-percolation model
+## Flowchart Of The Stick-percolation Model

 ![Flowchart of the stick-percolation model](flowchart.png)
 ## Getting Started